 As your career progresses, you may also be responsible for mentoring, managing and supervising other staff in your department.
 At senior level, this could include taking on the role of head of department.
 You may also have responsibility for curriculum development and engagement activities.

 - Salaries for higher education (HE) lecturers typically range from around £33,797 to £49,553, depending on the university and your experience.

 - At senior lecturer level, you'll typically earn between £39,152 and £59,135, depending on the university and your experience.

 - Salaries at professorial level can reach in excess of £100,000, depending on your level of experience and managerial responsibility.

 There's a nationally agreed single pay spine in place for higher education roles in most institutions in the UK.
 There are separate pay scales for FE lecturing roles in England, Wales and Northern Ireland.
 See the University and College Union (UCU) website for the latest information on salary scales.

 In addition to your salary, you will receive a pension.
 You may also receive additional benefits such as discounted gym membership, cycle to work scheme, staff support counselling and an employee assistant programme.

 Income figures are intended as a guide only.

-Career breaks are possible but lecturers need to maintain an active research profile.
-Some may take a sabbatical (usually up to one academic year) to concentrate on their research activities in greater depth.
-This would normally only be available to lecturers with a minimum of three years' service in their institution.
+Part-time contracts are available for lecturers.
+It's also possible to take a career break, but you'll need to maintain an active research profile.
+Some lecturers take a sabbatical (usually up to one academic year) to concentrate on their research activities in greater depth.

 What to expect